 You may be at particular risk of developing a TMJ disorder if you experience any of the following:

-It varies between dental insurance plans but in most cases your dental insurance will not cover the cost of TMJ treatment in Fairview, Texas so you will have to pay out-of-pocket unless you can get pre-approval from your insurer.
+It varies between dental insurance plans, but in most cases, your dental insurance will not cover the cost of TMJ treatment in Fairview, TX, so you will have to pay out-of-pocket unless you can get pre-approval from your insurer.

-Your care is our first priority.
-We’ll cover all of your concerns and go over each of the medical procedures you want to undergo.
 If you need help financing your treatment, we partnered with CareCredit or LendingPoint to give you the financial support you need at 0% interest.
-Overall, we’ll create a plan that fits within your expectations for comfort and price, so that you can get the TMJ treatment you need.
+Overall, we’ll create a plan that fits within your expectations for comfort and price so that you can get the TMJ treatment you need.

-A dentist will perform a physical examination to determine if you suffer from TMJ.
-She will observe your jaw’s range of motion and feel your jaw as it opens and closes.
-She’ll observe how easily your jaw moves and how it feels as it moves.
-By pressing gently on the surrounding areas and on your temporomandibular joint, your dentist will be able to identify areas of particular tenderness or pain.
-Your doctor will also take a closer look with a CBCT scan which will provide a more detailed picture of the area in 3D, to pinpoint the source of the pain, and provide the relief you need.
+A dentist will perform a physical examination to determine if you suffer from TMJ disorder.
+Your dentist will observe your jaw’s range of motion at your consultation and feel your jaw as it opens and closes.
+The doctor will observe how easily your jaw moves and how it feels as it moves.
+By pressing gently on the surrounding areas and your temporomandibular joint, your dentist will be able to identify areas of particular tenderness or pain.
+Your doctor will also take a closer look with a CBCT scan which will provide a more detailed picture of the area in 3D, pinpoint the source of the pain, and provide the relief you need.